KrishAleti-zz/PwdLeakCheck/README.md

 **Feedback**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-If you have any feedback, please reach out to me at Techexecutor444@gmail.com.
+If you have any feedback, please reach out to me at Techexecutor444@gmail.com or get me on LinkedIn.